CharlesB91/engage-fitness/README.md

 ### Delete Workout

 - This area is restricted to only admin & staff users.
-- This section will offer the option to delete the selected post of revent back to the worout list.
+- This section will offer the option to delete the selected post or revert back to the workout list.

 ![Delete](https://github.com/CharlesB91/engage-fitness/blob/main/static/img/read-me-img/delete.PNG)

 ## Database Model

 - Here is a diagram of my database model used in this project.

 ![Data-Model](https://github.com/CharlesB91/engage-fitness/blob/main/static/img/read-me-img/Diagram.drawio.png)

 ## Technologies Used